DM8AT/GLGE-Old/README.md

 - meshes can be joind together
    - use '+' or 'join' to get a new joined mesh from two meshes
    - use '+=' or 'joinThis' to join the mesh on the right side to the mesh on the left side
+- remade the makefile
+   - compiling can now be threaded.
+Use `-j` when compiling to enable threading.
+   - compiling CML and GLGE to static libraris is now easy.
+To compile both to static librarys, run `make -j GLGE`.
+- rewrote a part of the README.md file
 ## Update 0.5-1
 - added 2 new light source types:
    - spot light: a light with a direction and angle component